cogentcore/lab/docs/content/tensorfs.md

 * `ValueType` takes a `reflect.Kind` arg for the data type, which can then be a variable.
 * `SetTensor` sets a tensor to a node of given name, creating the node if needed.
 This is also available as the `Set` method on a directory node.

+## DirTable and tar files

-`tensorfs.DirTable` returns a [[table]] with all the tensors under a given directory node, which can then be used for making plots or doing other forms of data analysis.
+[[doc:tensorfs.DirTable]] returns a [[table]] with all the tensors under a given directory node, which can then be used for making plots or doing other forms of data analysis.
 This works best when each tensor has the same outer-most row dimension.
 The table is persistent and very efficient, using direct pointers to the underlying tensor values.

+Use [[doc:tensorfs.DirFromTable]] to set the contents of a directory from a table.
+This will also use any slashes in column names to recreate the hierarchical structure of directories and subdirectories, but note that the `DirTable` command only uses the last two levels of the path name for naming columns (i.e., the leaf name and its immediate parent).

+Use [[doc:tensorfs.Tar]] and [[doc:tensorfs.Untar]] if you want to save and reload a full directory structure in an efficient manner (also doesn't depend on row alignment).

 ## Directories